 In our wanderings to the south of the Rubin property, we encountered a small network of old roads and wide trails that had obviously been well cared-for in recent years.
 Amy thought she knew who owned the property, so we rode down to the nearest house, where we were warmly greeted by an elderly Mrs. Andrews, who came out to see and pet the horses, and tell us stories of how, in years gone by, she had ridden on the same trails.

 In recent weeks, through conversations with the Andrews (extended) family, and some online research, I’ve come to know more about the history of the property.
 My interest in the foundation was rekindled when a large chunk of the land was given to BNRC, and they took over maintaining the trails and meadows on the now-extended Alford Springs property.
-The original 600-acre poker game property became the origins of what is now an 884-acre preserve with improved trails and viewpoints.
+The original 600-acre poker game property became the origins of what is now an 884-acre* preserve with improved trails and viewpoints.
 (The photo in the document just linked, btw, was obviously taken just to the south of my house, across the Valley from Alford Springs.)
 There were, as I understand it, a couple of ~200-acre chunks given to, or acquired by, BNRC since that original acquisition in 2002. [* Update: after this post was published, BNRC acquired more land to the north of the Rubin property, bringing the total to 999 acres, and giving them access from West Road in Alford, now known as the Saddle Trail.]

 I’ve hiked the BNRC trails in Alford Springs many times over the past few years, sometimes alone, sometimes with my step-dogs, sometimes with a group of friends.
 If I was with others when passing the foundation, I would point it out, but couldn’t tell much at all about it.
-After last year’s Thanksgiving snowstorm, my friend Bess and I took the dogs for a long walk from my house, across the Valley, and up the slopes to the top of the ridge.
+After last year’s Thanksgiving snowstorm, a friend and I took the dogs for a long walk from my house, across the Valley, and up the slopes to the top of the ridge.
 We saw an astounding amount of storm damage along the trails, with some of the woods roads being totally blocked by large fallen trees.

 Clearly, the trails were, at least temporarily, not suitable for passage by skiers, horses, or vehicles.
 This brought out my trail-clearing instincts, and I volunteered to help with the clean-up.
 One thing led to another, and recently I’ve been cleaning up storm damage and new growth around the foundation.
 I’ll show “before and after” photos of the clean-up effort in a later post.